SINGING

 Following the reading of God’s word, the purpose of the sermon is to bring deeper understanding and application of the text to real life in our present context.
 It ought to reinforce who God is, what he has done, what he promises to do, and our identity and purpose in him.
 This is always good news.

-We take the bread and wine every week.
+We take the bread and the cup every week.
 This is a beautiful, physical ritual, instituted by Jesus himself, to remember him and the sufficiency of his life, death, and resurrection for our salvation.
 Because Jesus is the climax of the gospel – our hope and aim – this practice is the climax of our worship gathering.

 Finally, we end our time just as we started – with the Word of God.
 The benediction – a blessing for the road, sends us out into the world with a final reminder of God’s goodness.
 Look up, and hold out your hands during this time, and receive from God His good word, for we are a sent people (John 20:21; Acts 1:8).